Article Overview: Hiking the Precipice Trail in Acadia

 You’ll take the North Ridge Trail of Champlain Mountain for 0.6 miles until you reach the Orange & Black Path, which returns to Park Loop Road in .25 miles.

-From there, finish the easy half-mile walk on Park Loop Road.
+Finally, finish the easy half-mile walk on Park Loop Road.

 What Makes the Precipice Trail So Special